umberto/caracal/README.md

 end
 ```

-Line breaks only work instead paragraph-like commands.
+Line breaks only work inside paragraph-like commands.
 If you want to create an empty line between two paragraphs, use an empty paragraph instead.

 ```ruby
 docx.p